OlivierSohn/hamazed/imj-audio/README.md

 - The count of simultaneously used synthesizers is limited only by the amount of RAM that is present on your machine.
 - Postprocessing:
-  - Zero-latency convolution reverbs are available.
-Very long responses can be used and the computation scheme uses dynamic optimization to figure out the best way to carry the computation.
+  - Zero-latency (in terms of overhead) convolution reverbs.
+Very long responses can be used and the computation scheme uses dynamic optimization to figure out the best way to carry the computation, so that every audio callback finishes in time.
   (TODO provide an example of CPU usage for 15 second long reverb at 44 kHz).
   - A compressor limits the audio output to prevent it from clipping.